alex-sharifi/linux-tips/README.md

   - The `~/.bashrc` file is a user's personal startup file.
 It can be used to extend or override settings in the global configuration script.
     - The `PATH` variable provides a list of directories to search for commands.
 It can be extended to include additional paths by `export PATH="${HOME}"/bin:"${PATH}"`.
 To add directores to your `PATH` or define additional environment variables, place the changes in the `~/.bashrc` file.
     - The `PS1` variable ('prompt string 1') defines how the prompt string looks.
 You can use various escape codes to set values and colours.
+  - `variable=value` is how variables are assigned.
+    - `declare -r VAR=VAL` defines a variable with constraints.
     - `export VAR=VAL` tells the shell to make the contents of _VAR_ available to child processes of this shell.
   - `source [file]` forces bash to read the shell script in [file].
+    - The dot `.` command is a synonym for the `source` command, a shell builtin that reads a specified file of shell commands and treats it like input from the keyboard.

 - Permissions
   - Modern Linux practise is to create a unique, single-member group with the same name as the user.